truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 It's also important to ensure you keep regular config backups of the SCALE system itself, preferably right after the Apps backup above).
 However this is not part of this guide and we will assume you've done so yourself.

-- This can be done using the [Multi_Report](https://www.truenas.com/community/threads/multi_report-sh-version-for-core-and-scale.97451/) script available on the [TrueNAS Forums](https://www.truenas.com/community/).
-Please refer to that thread if you have any questions with Multi_Report

 ### Checking Backups

-To make which backups are present, one can use `truetool`command and select the 3rd option to get a list of backups
+To make which backups are present, one can use `truetool` command and select the 3rd option to get a list of backups

 ![TrueTool-Main](img/TrueTool-Main.png)